Bachelor Nation's Tyler Cameron Shuts Down Claims He's the Father of Pregnant Gigi Hadid's Child

 On Wednesday, The Bachelorette alum posted a live video of his workout via Instagram Stories.
 At the end of the session, he read a few of the comments from his followers, including one that read, "Congrats on becoming the father.
 Gigi is preg."
 However, the season 15 star seemed to shut down any speculation.

-When his friend asked him to clarify his remarks, he simply replied, "I'll tell you later."
+When his friend asked him what the followers were saying, he simply replied, "I'll tell you later."

 The video came about a day after multiple outlets, including TMZ and ET, reported Hadid is expecting her first child with Zayn Malik.